 There was no upper age limit for those appearing for the UG program through CLAT 2025 and the same is expected for students taking the CLAT 2026.

-This opens doors for individuals from diverse backgrounds and life experiences to pursue a career in law, ensuring that anyone motivated to study law can apply regardless of their age.
+This opens doors for individuals from diverse backgrounds and life experiences to pursue a career in law, ensuring that anyone motivated to study law can apply, regardless of their age.

-Merely meeting the minimum age limit criteria is not it for writing the CLAT exam, candidates must have successfully completed their 10+2 or an equivalent examination with a minimum score requirements mentioned as follows:
+Merely meeting the minimum age limit criteria is not it for writing the CLAT exam, candidates must have successfully completed their 10+2 or an equivalent examination with the minimum score requirements mentioned as follows:

 Upon securing admission, candidates must submit the result of their qualifying examination (10+2) as part of the admission process.
 The absence of this result will render a candidate ineligible for the chosen course, emphasizing the importance of having all necessary documentation ready.